-- RLS is the foundation affiliated with the far-Left Die Linke party, which originated in East Germany based on a neo-Marxist ideology.
+- Rosa Luxemburg Stiftung (RLS) is the foundation affiliated with the far-Left Die Linke party, which originated in East Germany based on a neo-Marxist ideology.

 - Office headquarters located in Berlin, with additional branches in Tel Aviv, Ramallah, and other international locations.

-- Combatants for Peace (CFP) received NIS 170,819 in 2013-2015 for various activities.
+- Combatants for Peace (CFP) received NIS 173,809 in 2014-2017 for support of its “Memorial Day ceremony.”
 Combatants for Peace was part of the “Remove the Siege – Stop the War” coalition that stood “in defiance of the siege and the destruction and military bombardment…being exercised in Gaza with careless disregard…[and] protest the ongoing massacre,” in partnership with radical NGOs such as New Profile, Alternative Information Center, Israeli Committee Against House Demolitions (ICAHD), Coalition of Women for Peace, and others.

 - Tsafrir Cohen, head of RLS’ Israel office, is the former head of the “Israel & Palestine” office of German NGO Medico International (MI).